ABOUT THE PODCAST

 Carly is an actor, singer, and bass guitarist.
 Music was a constant influence in her life from an early age: when she was in preschool, her teacher told her mother one day that she had been talking at length to some kids on the playground about the Eagles, their discography, and how Don Henley was her favorite drummer while the others could only stare back at her, confused.
 Her musical tastes have been confounding young and old alike ever since.
 Carly holds a BA in Theatre Arts from the Conservatory of Performing Arts at Point Park University and is a proud member of Actors’ Equity Association.
 Carly lives, works, and plays in New York, where she is forever on a quest to find an original vinyl pressing of The City’s Now That Everything’s Been Said.
 (If anyone out there has any leads, hit her up.)

 // carlyjordan.com // @carlyforshort

-Carrie is a writer and social media editor at Condé Nast in New York.
+Carrie is a writer and creative producer at Condé Nast in New York.
 As a kid, she begged her parents to take her to Woodstock ‘99.
 It was not until years later that she understood that, no, it was not the same as ‘69, and why they adamantly refused.
-A graduate of New York University with a dual degree in journalism and political science, her writing — on everything from pop culture and classic rock to the intersection of feminism and pop culture, even though she more often feels like this screengrab of Diane Keaton in Reds— has been featured in print and online in outlets like Vanity Fair, PAPER, Pitchfork, NPR, and many more, and she is currently writing a book about Elaine May for St. Martin’s Press.
+Her writing—which often focuses on the intersection of feminism and pop culture, even though she more often feels like this screengrab of Diane Keaton in Reds—has been featured in print and online in outlets like Vanity Fair, PAPER, Pitchfork, NPR, and many more, and she is currently writing a book about Elaine May for St. Martin’s Press.
 She has done more, but this is enough. // carriecourogen.com // @carriecourogen

 – ’77 Music Club –